AsaiAshita/Godot-2D-example/README.md

 Jokes aside, all the features are the ones listed in the Godot Documentation.
 # Extra Features
-1. Highest Score Implemented (and there are the foundations for a leaderboard system)
+1. Highest Score reminder implemented (and there are the foundations for a leaderboard system)
 2. Press ESC to quit the game
 3. (More to come, maybe)